adlnet/xAPI-Spec/xAPI.md

 seconds).

 ###### Requirements
-* A timestamp MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
+* A Timestamp MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
-* A timestamp SHOULD* include the time zone.
+* A Timestamp SHOULD* include the time zone.
-* If the timestamp includes a time zone, the LRS MAY be return the timestamp using a different timezone to the one originally used in the statement so long as the point in time referenced is not affected.
-The LRS SHOULD* return the timestamp in UTC timezone.
+* If the Timestamp includes a time zone, the LRS MAY be return the Timestamp using a different timezone to the one originally used in the statement so long as the point in time referenced is not affected.
+* The LRS SHOULD* return the Timestamp in UTC timezone.
-* A timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).
+* A Timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).
-* An LRS MUST NOT reject a timestamp for being from the future, to prevent issues due to clock errors.
+* An LRS MUST NOT reject a Timestamp for being from the future, to prevent issues due to clock errors.

 <a name="durations"/>